DCC-EX/dcc-ex.github.io/docs/Automation/EX-RAIL intro.rst

 EX-RAIL – Introduction
 ***********************

+@KEBBIN  I have added some notes/questions marked as @KEBBIN

+What you can do with it:
+- Create "Routes" which set multiple turnouts and signals at the press of a button in Engine Driver
+- Intercept turnout changes to automatically adjust signals
+- Animate accessories such as lights, crossings or cranes
+- Automatically drive multiple trains simultaneously and manage complex interactions such as single line working and crossovers
+- Drive trains manually and hand a train over to an automation

+What you don't need:
+- JMRI or any additional utilities other than the Arduino IDE.
+- Knowlege of C++ or Python/Jython programming

+A note from the author:
+@KEBBIN  can we put this in a kind of box so its clear its just a note and where it ends?

-My aim was to see if I could create an automated layout with lots going on that didn’t just run around in circles.
+My original aim was to see if I could create an automated layout with lots going on that didn’t just run around in circles.
 Having looked at JMRI (briefly I must say) and DCC++ I began to wonder whether I could actually make a simpler automation system and run it entirely on the